Malinkovski/challenges/README.md

 ## Description

-Challenge 8 Bootstrap 2, using Bootstrap 4.6.0 to design most of the elements.
+Challenge 8 Bootstrap 2, using Bootstrap 4.6.0 to design most of the elements, also added a couple of custom CSS elements.

 ## Project status

-Early stage, starter-files.
+Finished.